 We walk back to the open field.
 I can see my parents fully engaged in today’s Green Time – they never waste a minute.
 They act like every session might be their last.
 Hayat has stopped her kicking game and lies on the grass looking skyward.
 Her hands are cupped over her mouth and I know she is practicing to grass whistle like how Mum taught us.
 Hayat’s hair is a curled tangle of leaves and daisies around her face.
 Each tendril reaches outwards and down into the grass.
 Just like the roots of a lifesaver.

-Hanan Issa’s debut poetry collection, My Body Can House Two Hearts, is out now.
+The debut poetry collection from Hanan Issa, My Body Can House Two Hearts, is out now.